This post may contain affiliate links. Please read our disclosure policy.

 Frequently Asked Questions

-How long does tuna salad last in the fridge?
+How long does tuna salad last in the refrigerator?

-How do I make tuna salad less watery?
+How can I keep tuna salad from becoming watery?

 Ways To Use Leftover Ingredients